AstroNvim/docs/docs/Recipes/advanced_lsp.md

 ## Custom LSP Definition

 `nvim-lspconfig` is great, but it doesn't support all language servers that exist.
 You may want to set up a custom server where you manually define the `cmd` and the `root_dir`.
-This can be done completely through `lsp.servers` and `lsp.server-settings` just like setting up servers that are supported by `lspconfig`!
-For these custom servers, the minimum requirement is setting up a `cmd` in `server-settings`, but to get automatic starting of language servers you also need to set `filetypes` and `root_dir`.
+This can be done completely through `lsp.servers` and `lsp.config` just like setting up servers that are supported by `lspconfig`!
+For these custom servers, the minimum requirement is setting up a `cmd` in the `lsp.config` entry, but to get automatic starting of language servers you also need to set `filetypes` and `root_dir`.
 Here is a simple example setting up a Prolog LSP with `swipl`:

 ```lua
 return {